corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/operations/deployment/corda-configuration-fields.md

 This acts as a human-readable alias to the node's public key and can be used with the network map to look up the node's info.
 This is the name that is used in the node's certificates (either when requesting them from the doorman, or when auto-generating them in dev mode).
 At runtime, Corda checks whether this name matches the name in the node's certificates.
-The name must be a valid X.500 distinguished name, as per the [node naming constraints](node-naming.md).
+The name must be a valid X.500 distinguished name, as per the [node naming constraints](../../node/setup/node-naming.md).

 *Default:* not defined

 ## `notary`

+Include this optional configuration object in the node configuration file if you want to configure the node to run as a notary.

+{{< warning >}}
-Optional configuration object which if present configures the node to run as a notary.
-If running as part of a HA notary cluster, please specify the `serviceLegalName` and either the `mysql` (deprecated) or `jpa` configuration as described below.
-For a single-node notary only the `validating` property is required.
+If running as part of a HA notary cluster, you must specify the `serviceLegalName` and either the `mysql` (deprecated) or `jpa` configuration as described below.

+For a single-node notary, you must specify the `validating` and `serviceLegalName` configuration fields.
+{{< /warning >}}

 * `validating`
   * Boolean to determine whether the notary is a validating or non-validating one.
   * *Default:* false
 * `serviceLegalName`
-  * If the node is part of a distributed cluster, specify the legal name of the cluster.
-At runtime, Corda checks whether this name matches the name of the certificate of the notary cluster.
+  * Specify the legal name of the notary service.
+At runtime, Corda checks whether this name matches the name of the certificate of the notary.
   * *Default:* not defined
 * `extraConfig`
   * Configuration for the single-node notary only.
 For HA notaries use either the `mysql` (deprecated) or `jpa` configuration.